-The central nervous system in bees comprises a brain, linked to a ventral nerve cord which runs through the body of the bee (along the thorax and abdomen), with paired swellings known as ganglia, occuring at intervals along it, and lateral nerves spread out from these.
+The central nervous system in bees comprises a brain, linked to a central nerve cord which runs through the body of the bee (along the thorax and abdomen), with paired swellings known as ganglia, occurring at intervals along it, and lateral nerves spread out from these.

 Sensory information is received and processed by the brain and ganglia of the bee.
 This in turn stimulates a response in the form of a physiological action or behavioral activity.

-Because such a large amount of information and research has been undertaken specifically on the honey bee, Apis mellifera, we'll focus on the central nervous system of this species.
+Because such a large amount of information and research has been undertaken specifically on the honey bee, (Apis), we'll focus on the central nervous system of this species.